daniel-birket/markdown-mode-texinfo/README.md

 an index, which the original manual lacks.

-Jason Blevins' `markdown-mode.el` Lisp source code includes an extensive block of commentary, which is extracted to create markdown and HTML format manuals, but not the info-format used by Emacs' help.
+Jason Blevins' `markdown-mode.el` Lisp source code includes an extensive block of comments, which are extracted to create markdown and HTML format manuals, but not the `info` format used by Emacs' help.
 The markdown-format manual (once located) can be consulted in one buffer while working with Emacs Markdown Mode in another buffer or the user may consult the HTML-format [online manual][].
 The program also uses Emacs self-documenting features and the user could always consult the source code itself if s/he knows how.
-This is adequate documentation for expert Emacs users, but I am not an expert.
+This is adequate documentation for expert Emacs users.
+But, I am not an expert.

 [Texinfo][], the documentation format of the Emacs manual and other [GNU project documentation][], while more complex and arcane than